jaredly/geometricart/Roadmap.md

+ARCCSSS

+hmm so the thing that actually makes sense is to extend the border around the now-corner. hmm. and extend it around by the inset amount. that sounds quite reasonable.

+we could square off the ends, or round them off I guess. could be up to a user toggle.

+# Ok, insetting is basically done?
+I mean arcs aren't quite right.

 Question:
 is it higher priority to make mobile work reasonably, or to do animation stuff?
 I can tell you animation is more exciting.